Figure 1. Inside the human eye. Credit: Mayo Clinic.

 Figure 3.
 Development of the eye.

-The light-sensitive layer that lines the interior of the eye of vertebrates and some cephalopods.
+The retina is the light-sensitive layer that lines the interior of the eye of vertebrates and some cephalopods.
 In the vertebrate eye it is part of the central nervous system – effectively a photosensitive extension of the brain.

 Anatomy of the human retina

 The retina is roughly 0.5 mm thick and forms about three-quarters of a full sphere (being open at the front where light enters the eye).
 In the center of the retina is the optic disk, a circular to oval white area measuring about 2 × 1.5 mm across.
 This disk is where the axons of ganglion cells leave the eye to form the optic nerve.
 From the center of the optic disk radiate the major blood vessels of the retina.
 Displaced temporally (in the direction of the temples) from the optic disk is the macula, in the middle of which is the fovea, responsible for detailed vision (see Figure 2).

 Like all vertebrate retinas, the human retina has three layers of nerve cell bodies and two layers of synapses.
 Through a quirk of vertebrate evolution, the ganglion cells lie innermost in the retina while the light-sensitive rods and cones are outermost, so that light first has to pass through the thickness of the retina before it reaches the photoreceptive cells.

 Embryologically the retina is part of the brain.
 It develops as a hollow outpushing of the neural tube, whose outer end becomes indented to form a stalked cup; the double-walled cup forms the two layers of the retina (see Figure 3).

 In cephalopods the retina is formed not as an outgrowth of the brain but from the external ectoderm and the light-sensitive cells are external to the nerve fibers.
 This reveals that, although vertebrate and cephalopod eyes have some striking similarities, they are biologically analogous rather than homologous.